E-mail link to City contact person

 EBMUD Public Notice (.pdf)

 Replacement of existing pumps, motors, electrical components and internal cranes.
 Contractor will be using the Shasta Reservoir property at the end of Bay Tree Lane for staging and parking.
+Construction is projected to start in December 2014.

 Ground Movement Pipeline Improvements on Euclid Ave between Cragmont and Keith